naikus/backend-starter-app/README.md

-rest-starter
+backend-starter-app
 ============

-A starter rest app with dependency injection (javax.inject), jax-rs, jdo and shiro security authication and authorization
+A starter app with dependency injection (javax.inject), jax-rs, jdo and shiro security authication and authorization